There always seems to be a lot of planning going on. However, not all planning efforts are the same: different processes produce different results.

 The planning results determine the approach, but when not everyone understands the difference between a strategy and a plan, there is no way to agree upon the right process.

-A Plan: A plan is the details: who, how, when, how much to achieve a goal or objective.
-It aligns resources, timing, and expectations.
-A plan has a more limited scope than a strategy, and the process to develop it should be more focused and quicker, so you get into action as soon as possible.
+A Plan is the details: who, how, when, and how much it takes to achieve a goal or objective.
+A plan aligns resources, timing, and expectations.
+A plan has a more limited scope than a strategy, and the process to develop it should be focused and fast, so you get into action as soon as possible.

-A Strategy: A strategy is the story of an exciting journey; it explains how you plan to move from where you are today to where you eventually want to end.
+A Strategy is the story of an exciting journey; it explains how you plan to move from where you are today to where you eventually want to end.
 A strategy outlines how you will overcome challenges, confront vulnerabilities, and leverage all your assets and favorable forces to prevail through the journey to arrive at your ultimate destination.

-Both define expectations, outline milestones and targets to measure progress and performance.
-Still, a strategy is frequently long-range and more directional than the near-term specifics found in a plan.
+Both define expectations and outline milestones to measure progress and performance.
+However, a strategy is frequently long-range and more directional than the near-term specifics found in a plan.